magao-x/handbook/observers/data_access.rst

     sent 5016 bytes  received 221150763 bytes  23279555.68 bytes/sec
     total size is 221081847  speedup is 1.00

-The ``-z`` option compresses the files in transit.
-If you're on-site where MagAO-X lives (when it's at UA or LCO), you can omit ``-z``, as the compression overhead will waste more time than it saves.
+The ``-z`` option compresses the files in transit. **If you're on-site where MagAO-X lives (when it's at UA or LCO), you can omit ``-z``, as the compression overhead will waste more time than it saves.**

-Re-running this command will only sync changed files.
+Re-running this command will only sync changed files (assuming the file modification times are accurate/unchanged).
 During an observation, new frames will be processed in chunks as they are written, so you may want to re-run this command periodically.

 The paths are constructed as follows: ``/data/obs/<observer email>/<semester>/<datestamp>/<catalog name of object>/<purpose>_<start UT>/<device>/``.